Home Care Agency Answering Service

 How the operation changes when the phone stops leaking revenue

-A family leaves voicemail after a fall or hospital discharge update.
+A family leaves voicemail after a fall, discharge update, or new care need.

-AfterThe caller gets an immediate answer, intake, and a clear next step.
+AfterThe caller gets an immediate answer, intake, and a clear assessment or staff-review path.

 Referral calls mix with caregiver callouts and billing questions.